IBPS RRB PO, Clerk Recruitment 2020: Form released, check eligibility

 IBPS RRB PO, Clerk Recruitment 2020 eligibility:

 A candidate must have at least a bachelor's level degree in order to be eligible to apply.
-For the level II and III, relevant work experience would also be required.
+For level II and III, relevant work experience would also be required.

 Candidates will have to pay a fee of Rs 850 along with the application form.
 For reserved category candidates, the fee is Rs 175.